 Blueberry Peach Scones – the Ingredients

 Many of the ingredients for these scones are things you probably keep in your pantry and refrigerator every day.
-For the dry ingredients you’ll need: all-purpose flour, baking soda, salt, cinnamon, nutmeg and granulated sugar.
+For the dry ingredients you’ll need: all-purpose flour, baking powder, salt, cinnamon, nutmeg and granulated sugar.
 See – you’ve probably got all of those!

 For the wet ingredients, you’ll need unsalted butter, whole milk and vanilla.
 Grab some peaches and blueberries and you’re good to go!